enix/x509-certificate-exporter/README.md

      --max-cache-duration=value
                 maximum cache duration for kube secrets. cache is per namespace and randomized to avoid massive requests.
+     --profile  optionally enable a pprof server to monitor cpu and memory usage at runtime
  -s, --secret-type=value
                 one or more kubernetes secret type & key to watch (e.g.
                 "kubernetes.io/tls:tls.crt"